 Persons in possession of a BSc in Chemistry of the University of Fribourg or any other Swiss university are admitted to the MSc course of studies (Art.
 7 of the Regulation).
-Persons in possession of a BSc degree in a different subject or equivalent degrees (e.g. after graduating from an engineering school) can also be admitted to the MSc study programme by analogy.
-Provisional admission can be granted, which then depends on the fulfilment of additional requirements (cf. Section 2.5).
+Persons in possession of a BSc degree in a different subject or equivalent degrees (e.g. after graduating from an engineering school) can also be admitted to the MSc study program based on a decision of the Faculty of Science and Medicine.
+The admission decision is made on a case by case basis.
+An admission under constraints can be granted and depends on the fulfilment of additional requirements set by the Faculty (cf. Section 2.5).